Lord of the Rings: The Fellowship of the Ring (2001, Peter Jackson)

 !!
 CAUTION !!

 There was a time when Peter Jackson seemed like someone special.
 Idiosyncratic works like Dead Alive, The Frighteners, and Heavenly Creatures came across as the birth of a new and distinctive voice.
 But Jackson also shares an infatuation alongside George Lucas, Guillermo del Toro, so many other young-in-hearts for fantastic stories of little human application with pointlessly convoluted plots and deathly stupid — okay, I’ll stop there.
-It’s difficult for me to review fantasy films, for the same reason it’s difficult for me to review horror films, sci-fi films, westerns, war films, even a lot of modern comedies.
-Genres don’t do it for me.
+It’s difficult for me to review fantasy films.
 There’s every reason to suspect that the Lord of the Rings films are not as bad as they look to me, just as J.R.R.
 Tolkien’s literature, which I read as mindnumbingly dull and close to incomprehensible, is probably not as bad as the way it appears to my malformed brain.
 But good lord, whatever it is does look pretty awful from these eyes, I must admit.
 And now that we’ve come across the reality that Jackson is poised to spend another three years on Tolkien’s towering goblin parades I suppose I’m in for more of my treasured cultural alienation, which is part of what makes this blog so damn curmudgeonly and awful.
 Fun, right?

 To be honest, while I sympathize with anyone who likes something I don’t understand by virtue of the fact that most of us like things other people are bound not to understand, I find it incredible that so many millions of filmgoers are willing to go on board with Jackson’s long-winded films of the LOTR novels; of course, said legions of people would maybe ask why a person would willingly seat themselves in front of a black and white or subtitled film.
 Which is fine, absolutely, we’re all in different wheelhouses, but it’s fascinating to me how this appears to me like everything a mass popcorn movie-loving audience would seem destined to loathe, so lengthy and convoluted and difficult to follow.
 Each of the three runs about 180 minutes, but talk to one of the legions of fans and you’re bound to be told that what you really need is to watch the even longer Extended Editions.
 I have to respect that people can put up with this thrashing for twelve hours.
 Did I take one for the team and try that for this second stab at sitting through these films?
 Good Lord, fuckno.
 I’d rather drink paint, sincerely.
 I am trying to get across how tortuous fantasy films are for me to watch and I just can’t; it’s worse than bad stand-up, worse than bad erotica, worse than five straight hours of Mitt Romney at a fundraising dinner.
 But I’m not convinced it’s because the genre is bad so much as that I don’t understand it.
 But there’s a caveat.